jongwonKim-1997/HC-DBSCAN/README.md

 ## Requirements
-Pytorch
+Pytorch 1.9.0

-GPytorch
+GPytorch 1.5.1

-Scikit-learn

-Pandas

-Numpy
+scikit-learn 1.0.2

+pandas 1.3.2

+numpy 1.20.3

-matplotlib
+matplotlib 3.4.2

-UMAP
+UMAP 0.5.2

+We also provide whole experiments results and process.
+So if you want to check the entire process, the following packages are required.

-DBCV
+DBCV (Only one version)

+torchvision 0.10.0